The client of your dreams

 5. What do your clients value most about working with you?

 A survey might be the best way to answer this question, but even if you're working with anecdotes, you probably have a good sense of what your top clients like about you.
-Whether it's personality, investment philosophy, or a particular skill you bring to the table, be intentional about cultivating what makes you stand out, and make sure you communicate it to current and future clients.
+Whether it's personality, investment philosophy, or a particular skill you bring to the table, try to be intentional about cultivating what makes you stand out and make sure you communicate it to current and future clients.

 Are you noticing patterns?